 Older Adult, Rehabilitation and Allied Health (ORA) Services are provided to people of all ages in inpatient, outpatient and community settings.
-This role is part of the ORA inpatient allied health service and provides services to people in Wellington Regional Hospital.
+This role is part of the ORA outpatient allied health service providing services to people in Wellington Regional Hospital and Kenepuru Community Hospital in Porirua.